quenorha/snmp_monitoring/README.md

 ## Requirements

 You need :
-- an InfluxDB container called c_influxdb
+- an InfluxDB container called "c_influxdb"
 - a Grafana Container
-	They should both run in a network called "wago" (--net=wago) On a fresh install you can use WAGO Provisioning Tool : https://github.com/quenorha/wpt On an Edge computer : https://github.com/quenorha/mtig_edge
+	They should both run in a network called "wago" (--net=wago)

+	On a fresh install you can use WAGO Provisioning Tool : https://github.com/quenorha/wpt On an Edge computer : https://github.com/quenorha/mtig_edge